Personal Injury Law, Employment Law & Healthcare Law, Commercial Litigation, Collections

 George E. Koontz was born October 17, 1953 in Knoxville, Tennessee.
 He grew up in Atlanta, Georgia attending the Westminster School and North Fulton High School where he graduated in 1971.
 He attended the University of Tennessee at Chattanooga where he was a House Manager, Treasurer and Vice President of Pi Kappa Alpha fraternity graduating with honors with a B.A. in Political Science in 1975.
 He attended the University of Tennessee College of Law where he was elected to the Dean’s Advisory Committee and won the American Jurisprudence Award for the highest grade in his class for Civil Procedure, Constitutional Law I and Constitutional Law II.
 He graduated 11th in his class in 1979.

-He is the President of the Chattanooga Cyclones Baseball Inc. for 25 years, which has helped over 300 Chattanooga area baseball players obtain college scholarships and is the majority owner of the Real Sports Academy located in Ooltewah, Tennessee.
+He has been active in amateur baseball throughout the southeast for over 30 years helping over 320 Tennessee and Georgia baseball players obtain college scholarships and is the majority owner of the Real Sports Academy located in Ooltewah, Tennessee.
 He and his wife Carolyn are founding members of Grace Works Church in Chattanooga and have a son Dylan who is a Vice-President at First Volunteer Bank in Chattanooga.